 Turn off your radio, put off that mobile phone (I mean you shouldn't be using this anyway while driving) and open your car’s window a little so that you can listen to the environment you are driving in.
 You may be able to hear an approaching car sooner than you can see it.
 Someone on the roadside might be trying to warn you, that you may not hear if you are driving with all your windows closed.
 While you will be driving at a low speed, you will not have much problem in hearing due to wind.

-If you want to read similar articles to How To Drive Safely In Fog, we recommend you visit our Cars category.
+If you'd like to read similar articles to How To Drive Safely In Fog, we recommend you browse around our Cars category.